Why Do My Muscles Look Flat?

 The Science Behind It

 Muscle cells contain glycogen (stored carbohydrates) and water.
 When you diet - especially with reduced carbohydrates - your glycogen stores deplete.
 Since glycogen is hygroscopic (attracts water), less glycogen means less water inside the muscle cells.
 The result: muscles that look and feel smaller, even though the actual muscle fibers remain intact.
+Your training split and session frequency also affect how quickly glycogen depletes across different muscle groups.

 The 5 Main Causes of Flat Muscles